lalkasoska/Django_Website_Saritasa_2023/README.md

 ## Satified requirements

 - The Django applicaiton is built
+- Deployed the application on the web service https://railwatdeploy-production.up.railway.app
 - PEP 8 coding style
 - Relevant packages are used
 - Used git during entire development process